Kjell Arne Johansson

 - Fatemeh Chalabianloo; Lars T. Fadnes; Jon Mordal et al. (2025).
 Impact of dextroamphetamine substitution on the use of illicit amphetamines in adults with amphetamine dependence: a study protocol for the multicentre double blind randomised controlled trial ATLAS4Dependence. (external link)

 - Sanaa Suleiman Said; Kjell Arne Johansson; Tone Wikene Nystad et al. (2025).
-Health-related quality of life among patients with rheumatoid arthritis in Zanzibar: a prospective cohort study. (external link)
+Establishing Rheumatoid Arthritis care in Zanzibar: a year of clinical outcomes and challenges. (external link)

 2020